-After you’ve adapted your traditional plugin to Liferay DXP’s API, you can continue maintaining it in the Plugins SDK 7.0.
-The Plugins SDK, however, is no longer available for Liferay DXP 7.1.
-Visit the Deprecated Apps in 7.1: What To Do article for more information on the Plugins SDK removal.
+After you’ve adapted your traditional plugin to Liferay DXP’s API, you can continue maintaining it in the Plugins SDK.
+The Plugins SDK, however, is deprecated as of Liferay DXP 7.0.
+Maintaining plugins in the SDK will become increasingly difficult.
 Liferay Workspace replaces the Plugins SDK, providing a comprehensive Gradle development environment and more.
 A simple command migrates traditional plugins (such as portlets) to Gradle-based web application projects.
-From there you can build and deploy them to Liferay DXP as Web ARchives (WARs).
+From there you can build and deploy them to Liferay DXP 7.0 as Web ARchives (WARs).

-convert command migrates Plugins SDK plugins to web application projects in
+command migrates Plugins SDK plugins to web application projects in Workspace’s

 Standard Web Application Anatomy:

 - descriptor files

 - build files

 In a terminal, navigate to the Liferay Workspace root folder.
 Then pass your